darrenjkt/MS3D/README.md

 Our MS3D framework has the following benefits:
 - Robust labeling of a **wide range of lidars**.
+- **High performance** of models trained with MS3D labels, achieving BEV vehicle detection comparable to training with human-annotated labels.
 - **Tailor the ensemble** of pre-trained 3D detectors to obtain high quality labels on any lidar dataset (e.g. can use the predictions of multi-modal and multi-frame 3D detectors)
 - **Train any 3D detector with any data augmentation**.
 The final generated labels can replace human-annotated labels in supervised training of any 3D detector and data augmentation.
 - Preserves **real-time inference** capability of detectors as we don't modify detector architecture.